ItalianApkDownloader/gdh/README.md

-This is a port of the gd.h
+This is a port of the gd.h for android

 https://github.com/matcool/gd.h
 https://github.com/poweredbypie/gd.h